NellielProject/Nelliel/documentation/development/basic-guidelines.md

-# Nelliel Development Standards and Guideline
+# Nelliel Development Standards and Guidelines

-A guide to the development standards of Nelliel.
+A guide to the basic development standards of Nelliel.
 Any contributions to the core codebase or official plugins must follow these guidelines.
 Pull requests not adhering to the guidelines must be fixed before acceptance.

 Developers of plugins or other unofficial contributions are not required to follow this guide.